kawansoft/aceql-http/aceql-http-5.0.2-demo-guide.md

 <img src="https://www.aceql.com/rest/soft/5.0.2/img/aceql_windows_gui_home.png" alt="AceQ HTTP GUI Main Windows"/>

-**N.B:** Because of a bug in early versions of Java 9 on Windows, the interface will appear "ugly"  or "blurred" on Java 9 if you have increased Windows Screen Resolution Options to 125% or 150%.
-See https://goo.gl/PAVvrd for more info.
+**N.B:** Because of a bug in all Java versions > 8 on Windows, the interface will appear "ugly"  or "blurred" on Java version > 8 if you have increased Windows Screen Resolution Options to 125% or 150%.
+See [Java Bug Database](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8194165) for more info.
 Set back Windows Screen Resolution to 100% for clean display.

 ### Add your JDBC driver to AceQL installation